 Offered to God

-These pages (including this one) are offered to God as on-going work.
+These pages (including this one) are, as I call it, "offered to God" as on-going work.
 But what does this mean?
 Many things.

-- I write them as part of a life committed to God, to Jesus Christ.
+- I write them as part of a life committed to God, who I believe came into the world as Jesus Christ.

 - So I try to avoid sloppiness in thinking or motivation or presentation.
 But I might not always achieve this.

-- I cannot achieve perfection; they are on-going work.
-However I do not believe God demands perfection, for the following reasons.
+- Though I cannot achieve perfection, I do not believe God demands perfection, for the following reasons.